GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 do we actually listen to each other?
 * Antidote: pass the baton, at least helps to keep attention on who has given their update to nominate who goes next.

+### Diversion
+Talking about non 'goal' related stuff
+* Antidote: refocus, tweak the semantics to cover towards the goal. and kind reminders of not about the goal it doesnt exist?